 3. You can afford the therapist.

 Even though cost can be a factor, don’t let it be a deterrent to getting mental support.
-You are worth it, and many therapists will work with your situation.
+You are worth it.

 That being said, you don’t have to work with someone who is the right price but has nothing else to offer.
 This is not a time to skimp on what matters most to you.